chauby/chauby.github.io/_posts/Updating/2023-03-1-Daily Paper 04.md

 ### [317_Spike-FlowNet_Event-based Optical Flow Estimation with Energy-Efficient Hybrid Neural Networks](https://www.ecva.net/papers/eccv_2020/papers_ECCV/papers/123740358.pdf)

+- This paper proposes **Spike-FlowNet** which is a deep hybrid neural network architecture integrating SNNs and ANNs for efficiently estimating optical flow from sparse event camera outputs without sacrificing the performance.
+The dataset used to test is MVSEC.
+Typically, the number of synaptic operations is used as a metric for benchmarking the computational energy of neuromorphic hardware.

 ### [318_Self-Supervised Learning of Event-Based Optical Flow with Spiking Neural Networks](https://arxiv.org/pdf/2106.01862.pdf)

 ### [319_Optical Flow estimation with Event-based Cameras and Spiking Neural Networks](https://arxiv.org/pdf/2302.06492.pdf)

 ### [320_SpikeMS_Deep Spiking Neural Network for Motion Segmentation.pdf](https://arxiv.org/pdf/2105.06562.pdf)

+- This paper proposes **SpikeMS**, the first deep encoder-decoder SNN architecture for the real-world large-scale problem of motion segmentation using the event-based DVS camera as input.
+To accomplish this, a novel spatiotemporal loss formulation that includes both spike counts and classification labels in conjunction with the use of new techniques for SNN back-propagation is introduced.
+In SNNs, the neurons output pulses that are non-differentiable, rendering attempts at directly applying the backpropagation algorithm non-trivial.

 ### [321_A Review of Computer Vision-Based Structural Deformation Monitoring in Field Environments.pdf](https://www.mdpi.com/1424-8220/22/10/3789)